Promote economic development opportunities.

 Analysis of results and challenges: The employment numbers exclude self-employed workers, fishers, domestics and unpaid family workers.
-Job losses continued for a second year during, calendar year 2017.
-Losses to non-farm wage and salary employment were less in 2017 than 2016.
+Job losses continued for a second year during calendar year 2017.
+Loses to non-farm wage and salary employment were less in 2018 than 2017.

 Target #3: Increase corporation tax revenue as a result of increased economic activity.